Kudaes/MrAngryPersistent/README.md

 	- I did not tested yet with other executable files like bat, it might work too.

 - **It does require admin privileges**
-	- Since Classes Root registry is modified, admin privileges are required to perform the correct execution of this technique.
+	- Since Classes Root registry entries are modified, admin privileges are required to perform the correct execution of this technique.
 Some environments might even require System privileges, although it is not a common situation.

 - **It might require that the computer has Go language installed.**
 	- If you choose the stealthiest method, the tool will create and compile a Go script used as a "proxy".
 If Go is not installed, you will need to compile the proxy in other computer and upload the exe on the compromised system.